xplainable/openfs/README.md

 <br></br>

 ## Contributors
-We'd love to welcome contributors to ``featurestore`` to help make training data richer and more open for everyone.
+We'd love to welcome contributors to ``openfs`` to help make training data richer and more open for everyone.
 We're working on our contributor docs at the moment, but if you're interested in contributing, please send us a message at contact@xplainable.io.